Google Podcasts creator program

-The Google Podcasts creator program will have an advisory committee of 12-15 members.
+The Google Podcasts creator program will have an advisory committee of approximately 20 members.
 Our co-chairs are Jenna Weiss-Berman, co-founder, Pineapple Street Media in New York City and Amit Doshi, founder and CEO of IVM Podcasts in Mumbai, India.
 The advisory committee members are leaders in podcasting, both globally and here in the United States.
 Select members of the advisory committee will assist PRX in selecting the winning teams and participate in program events and trainings throughout the 20 weeks.

 CONTENT AND DISTRIBUTION